saiftynet/ASCIILOSCOPE/README.md

 );
 ```
 ### Creating a Trace Widget
-It shoudld be possible to create multiple trace widgets.

  Widgets are given ids, and updated depdendent on `$display->{refreshRate}`.
+Multiple traces can be displayed in a widget.

 ```
 # create a chart widget containing traces, and then "run" the scope